 Figures in the continuo are most often indicators of the harmony to be played; however, especially at cadences, a figure may simply indicate the movement of an upper part for the information of the accompanist (who would be playing from a single part-book without visual reference to the other parts).
 Cadences will quite regularly involve $\frac{5}{4}$ -3 and 4-3 suspensions; the resolution of all forms of 4-3 suspensions is better left to the upper part and not doubled by the continuo.
-7-6 suspensions should not include the fifth in the harmony.
+7-6 suspensions typically result from the movement of the bass under a sustained note in an upper voice and should not include the fifth in the harmony.
 In minor mode pieces, Albergati often omits figures indicating the major mode at final cadences.
 Gasparini instructs that the resolved third of a cadence is always major.
-This rule would have applied not only to final cadences, but most cadences delineating distinct sections of a composition, and even to interior cadences, depending on the context and how the parts continue.
-In fact, Albergati clearly assumes that interior cadences in minor tonalities will be major, since those interior cadences he specifically wants to be minor, he indicates with the necessary continuo figuration.
+This rule would have applied not only to final cadences, but most cadences delineating distinct sections of a composition, and even to interior cadences in minor tonalities will be major, since those interior cadences he specifically wants to be minor, he indicates with the necessary continuo figuration.

 The violin parts in these sonatas often move in ranges well above the basso continuo, and the filling out of the harmony should fall in between these extremes.
-The continuo may double the octave and fifth of its harmony, but not the third or dissonances and should never duplicate the melody of the violins unless explicitly indicated by the notation.
-Gasparini recommends playing as many consonances as possible, which may include doubling the principal harmonic notes of the upper parts, but how many consonances will depend on the judgment of the continuo player and the register of the violins.
-In those passages where the continuo bass is in the upper part of the bass clef and one or both of the violins is in a low register, as few notes as possible should be played above the solo instrument(s) and a violin part should not be doubled at the octave above.
+The continuo may double the octave and fifth of its harmony, but not the third or dissonances and should not duplicate the melody of the violins unless explicitly indicated by the notation (see the parallel tenths between the cello and second violin in m.
+65).
+Gasparini recommends playing as many consonances as possible, which may include doubling the principal harmonic notes of the upper parts, but how many consonances will depend on the judgment of the continuo player and the register of the violins. but how many will depend on the judgment of the continuo player and the register of the violins.
+In those passages where the continuo bass is in the upper part of the bass clef and one or both of the violins are in a low register, the continuo should still not rise above the soloist if at all possible.